 Researchers have shown that humans were making fired clay objects (diverse figurines) many millennia ago (central Europe, circa 30,000 years).
 There were pots and food-related objects known to be made about 14-16,000 years ago (Japan) and in what today we call the near east and Egypt, about 10,000 years ago.
 These objects were created by simple hand techniques and fired with the intensity of early kilns/ovens, created for these purposes.
 There were no handbooks and instruction manuals—learning through doing, practice and imitation, but creative from the earliest moments.
-Such things had no prehistory but grew out of community life, humans natural capacity to learn through living, to set thoughts and notions into action and therewith, also sharing.
+Such things had no prehistory but grew out of community life.

 The responsiveness of clay to the human touch provides one with the occasion to reflect on many exciting and diverse areas of thought.
 There are too many areas to be covered in a simple blog so I will touch only on a few and then draw attention to a few such areas which compel my thinking: the role of the sensitively trained hand in shaping and feeling; the developing human imagination; the invention and advancement of technology; the practical food and storage needs of a people; the human eye and the desire for grace and balance; the many symbolic gestures cast in permanence; the longing for forms of colour and line that express subtle and almost hidden wants and aspirations.